mrperrytpx/garbgarb/README.md

 Download and install Node and NPM from https://nodejs.org/en/download.

-Once downloaded, run thes commands in the terminal:
+Once downloaded, run these commands in the terminal:

 ```ts
 $ git clone https://github.com/mrperrytpx/garbgarb